+The wealth of archaeological material yielded by excavations conducted over many years by the 13th Ephorate of Byzantine Antiquities in the county of Chania, and also by retrieval of material and donations, forms a Collection that records, with great clarity, the history of the westernmost county in Crete from Early Christian times to the period of Turkish rule.
+Representative examples of this Collection are displayed in the church of San Salvatore.
 The aim behind the presentation of this material is to sketch the historical and artistic personality of the county of Chania during Byzantine and post-Byzantine times.
 The exhibits have been divided into groups based on the kind of object: mosaics, funerary inscriptions, wall-paintings, icons, architectural sculptures, ceramics and items of minor arts, and coins.
 The objects in each unit are presented in chronological order.
 Maps and explanatory panels inform visitors about the provenance of the items on display and the historical background of their period.

 Some of the most important exhibits of the Collection are: